hazae41/webauthnstorage/README.md

 This is only used to prevent unauthenticated access to the stored values

-Supply-chain attacks, phishing, misclick, phone-left-on-the-table attack would still require user approval before accessing the data
+Supply-chain attacks, phishing, misclick, phone-left-on-the-table attack would still require user authentication before accessing the data

 ## Features